nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * duration: 1 hour and 50 minutes
 >**Note:** If no type is given then the lesson is assumed to be temporary.

+>**⚠️** If you have any existing lessons that clash with the one that you're trying to add, TeachWhat! will **not** add this lesson.
+In this scenario, TeachWhat! will show you a warning message and also a list of such conflicting lessons.\
+>
+> 💡 If you still want to add this lesson, use `rmlesson` to remove the list of conflicting lessons shown before proceeding to add the new lesson.

 ---

 ### Editing a Lesson